open-horizon/edge-sync-service/README.md

 2. cd into the workspace directory
 3. Run:
      1. `export GOPATH=$(pwd)`
-     2. `mkdir -p src/github.ibm.com/edge-sync-service`
-     3. `git clone git@github.ibm.com:edge-sync-service/edge-sync-service.git src/github.ibm.com/edge-sync-service/edge-sync-service`
+     2. `go get github.com/open-horizon/edge-sync-service`
-     4. `cd src/github.ibm.com/edge-sync-service/edge-sync-service`
+     3. `cd src/github.com/open-horizon/edge-sync-service`
-     5. `./get_dependencies.sh`
+     4. `./get_dependencies.sh`

 ### Build

 To build the edge synch service, from the root of the workspace run:

 1. `export GOPATH=$(pwd)` (if not already done)
-2. `go install github.ibm.com/edge-sync-service/edge-sync-service/cmd/edge-sync-service`
+2. `go install github.com/open-horizon/edge-sync-service/cmd/edge-sync-service`

 To build the edge sync service container, from the root of the edge-sync-service repository run: